-How can we act to mitigate and prevent the worst effects of climate change.
-For years, many small to medium sized businesses have been taking positive steps to reduce energy, calculate their emissions and create action plans to ensure year on year achievement of climate change key performance indicators.
+How can we act to mitigate and prevent the worst effects of climate change?
+For years, many small to medium-sized businesses have been taking positive steps to reduce energy, calculate their emissions and create action plans to ensure year-on-year achievement of climate change key performance indicators.

-However, for every small to medium business that has this awareness there are many more that do not.
+However, for every small to medium business that has this awareness, there are many more that do not.
 We’ll focus on the practical standards and frameworks that exist which can support your business to reduce your greenhouse gas emissions, show a reduction in your carbon footprint and offer an opportunity for independent audit and verification.

-This is vital to prevent “greenwashing” and to build consumer confidence as well as stakeholder demand for environmental responsibility.
+This is vital to prevent “greenwashing” and to build consumer confidence, as well as stakeholder demand for environmental responsibility.
 We’ll cover a range of International Standards (ISOs) and frameworks, known as PAS or publicly available specifications, which any small business can purchase and work towards.